audeering/audmodel/docs/usage.rst

     }
     subgroup = "emotion.cnn"

-Per default :mod:`audmodel` uses repositories on S3.
+By default :mod:`audmodel` uses repositories on S3.
 For this example
 we create a local temporary repository in which the model is stored.